Annie Potts: Career

 Potts played receptionist Janine Melnitz in the film Ghostbusters (1984), and reprised her role in the sequels Ghostbusters II (1989), Ghostbusters: Afterlife (2021), Ghostbusters: Frozen Empire (2024), as well as Ghostbusters: The Video Game (2009); she created the character's trademark New York accent based on a friend's who was from the city.
 Potts then appeared as the pragmatic interior designer Mary Jo Shively on the CBS television sitcom Designing Women (1986–1993).
 She was nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 1994 for her role as Dana Palladino on CBS's Love & War (1993–1995).
 She then played teacher Louanne Johnson on the ABC drama Dangerous Minds (1996–1997), and Mary Elizabeth (O'Brien) Sims on the Lifetime Television drama series Any Day Now (1998–2002), for which she was nominated for two Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.

 Other notable roles include a supporting role in John Hughes's Pretty in Pink (1986), as well as the films Jumpin' Jack Flash (1986), and Who's Harry Crumb?
-(1989), the voice of Bo Peep in three of the Toy Story films (1995, 1999, and 2019) and in various Disney video games, and guest-starring roles on such CBS's television series as Magnum, P.I., Joan of Arcadia, Close to Home, Two and a Half Men, and ABC's Men in Trees, Ugly Betty, and Boston Legal.
+(1989), the voice of Bo Peep in four of the Toy Story films (1995, 1999, 2019 and 2026) and in various Disney video games, and guest-starring roles on such CBS's television series as Magnum, P.I., Joan of Arcadia, Close to Home, Two and a Half Men, and ABC's Men in Trees, Ugly Betty, and Boston Legal.
 She played a recurring role as Sophie Devere in the NBC's Law & Order: Special Victims Unit from 2005 to 2009.

 Potts has done work on audio books; including as the narrator and heroine of Larry McMurtry's Telegraph Days, winning the 2007 Audie Award for Solo Narration-Female, for her portrayal.
 She starred in the film version of McMurtry's Texasville, a sequel to The Last Picture Show.
 She made her Broadway debut upon joining the cast of the Tony Award–winning play God of Carnage on November 17, 2009, succeeding Hope Davis in the role of Annette.